MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-hadoop-805.md

 Microsoft R Server 2016 for Hadoop is deployed by running the install script with the **-p** parameter, which you can install at the root, or as super user via `sudo`.

 1. Log in as root or a user with sudo privileges.
 The following instructions assume user privileges with the sudo override.
-2. Verify system repositories are up to date:
+2. Verify system repositories are up-to-date:
 		[username] $ sudo yum clean all
 3. Change to the directory to which you mounted or unpacked the installer (for example, /mnt/mrsimage for an .img file, or /tmp/MRS80HADOOP if you unpacked the tar.gz file):
 		[username] $ cd /tmp